 Having someone manage your contingent workers like they would an in-house business unit ensures that they meet performance goals and generate an ROI.

-Want to leverage contingent workers but don’t have time to manage them?
-Learn how our managed service model provides admin, sales, and operations support without any of the hassles.
+Looking to utilize contingent workers but lacking the time to oversee them?
+Discover how our managed service model offers administrative, sales, and operational support, all without the complications.

-One of the biggest challenges of managing a contingent workforce is ensuring that they’re kept in the loop on conversations that affect their work.
+One of the biggest challenges in managing a contingent workforce is making sure they stay informed about conversations that impact their work.

 Excluding your contingent workforce from distribution lists and other communication channels due to privacy concerns is often justified.
-However, the greater the limits that you place on their access to internal communications, the more effort you have to invest in proactively giving them the information that they need to know.
+However, the more restrictions you place on their access to internal communications, the more effort you need to put into proactively providing them with the information they require.

 The internal manager responsible for your contingent workforce must take responsibility for ensuring that the workers have access to essential information, including: